Cleo Fields: Louisiana Senate

 In 1997, Fields was again elected to the Louisiana Senate for the 14th district.
 He served at the same time as his brother Wilson until Wilson Fields won a judgeship, the first time in Louisiana history that two brothers served together in the Senate.
+In 1997, Fields was caught on an FBI surveillance tape stuffing about $20,000 in cash in his pockets after accepting it from then Governor Edwin Edwards.
+Fields was not charged with a crime.

 Fields served until he became ineligible to run for re-election because of term limits.
 An amendment to the term limits law was meant to have enabled him to run for another term, but the new law was invalidated by the Louisiana Supreme Court.
 He was succeeded in 2008 by Yvonne Dorsey-Colomb.

 In 2019, Dorsey-Colomb was herself term-limited, and Fields ran to succeed her.
 On October 12, 2019, Fields was re-elected to the 14th senatorial district, making history again by becoming the first person in Louisiana to return to the Senate for the third time.
 He defeated State Representative Patricia Haynes Smith with 53% of the vote.

+Return to Congress

+In 2023, federal courts ruled that Louisiana's Congressional map, drawn after the 2020 census, was an unlawful racial gerrymander and that a second majority Black seat needed to be drawn to comply with the Voting Rights Act.
+The new map, featuring a second majority Black district numbered the 6th district, was finalized on January 23, 2024, and signed into law by Governor Jeff Landry.
+Fields announced his candidacy for the 6th district the same day.
+The new 6th contains much of the area Fields represented in his first stint in Congress.
+He won the November election to return to Congress after a 28-year absence.

+Committee assignments

+Rep. Fields was appointed to the Committee on Financial Services for the 119th United States Congress.